kerathy/Statement/README.md

 • Verified administrative users and created logic for adding, updating, and deleting users.
 • Used reCaptcha to capture Google's response in order to distinguish humans from robotic software programs.

 What impact does language have on source quality?
-(USU Class Project) (spring 2019) (one project partner)
+(USU Class Project) (Spring 2019) (one project partner)
 • Extracted data from 121,298 files in 135 public repositories on GitHub
 • Created custom feature extractors for each language using publicly available ANTLR4 grammars
 • Derived some extra features from the dataset.